メインビジュアル画像 メインビジュアル画像

 For the 2023 competition, Barco Corporation, a pioneer in projector manufacturing, sponsored the Grand Prix supplementary prize with its latest single-chip laser projector, the “Barco G50 Series DLP Laser Projectors.”
 This model, selected as Best of Show at “InfoComm”—America's largest audiovisual trade show held this past June—embodies the vision of President and CEO Hironori Kato: "to further expand the scope of moving experiences through mapping," "to support creators producing mapping content worldwide," and "to make the '1minute Projection Mapping Competition' a globally appealing mapping event."

-Additionally, alongside the prize plate and cash prize, all winners of the Grand Prix and the other five awards will receive a set from garageCube consisting of MadMapper—specialized projection mapping software—and its extension MadLaser, which enables laser mapping using laser projectors (each with a one-year license).
-This supplementary prize aims to support creators in exploring new possibilities and expanding their creative horizons.
+Additionally, in addition to the prize plate and cash prize, all winners of the Grand Prix and the other five awards will receive a set from garageCube consisting of MadMapper—specialized projection mapping software—and its extension MadLaser, which enables laser mapping using a laser projector (each with a one-year license).